Lubavitcher Yeshiva Academy Wellness Policy

 I. Community Involvement and The Health Advisory Council

-The school will create and maintain a Health Advisory Council (see above).
-The membership of the Council will include a staff member, a parent, an administrator, a member of the public and a Board member.
+The school will create and maintain a Health Advisory Council.
+The membership of the Council will include a staff member, a parent, an administrator, and may include an LYA Board member.

 One of the purposes of the Health Advisory Council shall be to develop, implement, monitor, review and, as necessary, make recommendations on revisions to the wellness policy.